 It’s easy to start distracting your team and budget with executive projects, the CEO (your boss) is probably the biggest offender, but just today, I had a compliance officer suggesting advertising at airports and another executive suggest an event that some random dude had been selling them.

-My advice at this point, you ask “Does it create ART?” – but there is an important caveat, a follow-up question “Does it fit our priorities and focus?”
+My advice at this point, is you ask “Does it create ART?” – (Awareness, Revenue or Trust?) but there is an important caveat, a follow-up question “Does it fit our priorities and focus?”

 If you understand your priorities (to create your ART) and your focus, you are better placed to have these conversations.
 “Yes, Mr. CEO, if we do this, you will not get this, and the return will be this” and you can identify the plate that your team is currently spinning that will crash to the floor if you no longer focus on it.